rjmeats/BritishRainfall/M-S-and-L-Railway/Portfolio.md

 |The [Peak Forest Tramway](https://en.wikipedia.org/wiki/Peak_Forest_Tramway)|Bugsworth, Chapel-en-le-Frith, Dove Holes|Part of the Peak Forest Canal system.
 It was a horse- and gravity-powered industrial railway.
 |The [Chapel Inclined Plane](https://en.wikipedia.org/wiki/Chapel_inclined_plane)|Chapel-en-le-Frith|Steep part of the Peak Forest Tramway, with loaded wagons descending, hauling up empty wagons via gravity-power|

+## Private Homes

+John Chapman, a chairman and directory of MS&RL owned homes at each end of the Woodhead Tunnel:
+* Mottram Hill End House
+* Carlecotes Hall

+Both of these are the location of an MS&LR rain gauge.

 ## Useful Web Sites

 .. other than [Wikipedia](https://en.wikipedia.org/) ...